Na-Young Jeon: Career

 She appeared in the Musical Awards Gala TV Show performing "Sun and Moon" as Kim, live on Dutch television.
 Also her performance of "Last night of the world" during the annual Uitmarkt in Amsterdam was shown live on Dutch television.

 In June 2014 she portrayed the role of Fantine in Les Misérables at the Queen's Theatre in London's West End.
 For this she was nominated for a Broadwayworld UK / West End Award in the category Best Performance in a Long-running West End Show.
-She also reprised the role of Fantine in the revival of Les Misérables in Korea.
+She also reprised the role of Fantine in the revival of Les Misérables in Korea and The Arena World Tour Spectacular in Singapore.

 In July 2017, she played the leading role of Meng Jiang Nü in the new musical The Great Wall: One Woman's Journey in Singapore.
 It was directed by Darren Yap and composed by David Shrubsole.
 In 2018, she played Tuptim in The King and I in the West End.

 Her notable screen credits include Pong in the series Conny & Clyde (VTM, Antwerp), and the title role in Akiko (Nps Kort!, nominated Gouden Kalf, best short film).